 Whole Wheat Hamburger Buns

 These Homemade Whole Wheat Buns are perfect for Burgers, Slow Cooker Pulled Pork, Smoked Pork Butt and more.
-Whole wheat flour is balanced with all-purpose, for a bun that soft and not too dense but still has whole wheat flavor.
+Whole wheat flour is balanced with all-purpose, for an amazing bun that’s soft and not too dense, but with the richness of whole wheat flavor.

 While it’s true that storebought buns are convenient, I can never find any that I actually like.
 Homemade is the way to go.